litecanvas/game-engine/README.md

     cls(0)

     spr(
         0, 0,    // position X Y
-        8, 8, // sprite Width and Height
+        8, 8,    // the sprite Width and Height
-        smile // the pixels
+        smile8x8 // the sprite Pixels
     )
 }
 ```